 - Net investment in capital assets consists of the historical cost capital assets less accumulated depreciation and reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets plus deferred outflows of resources less deferred inflows of resources.
-This also includes any right-of-use assets, less related liabilities.
-The net investment in capital and right-of-use assets for the year ending June 30, 2023, was a deficit of \$7,371,030. - Restricted net assets consists of net assets with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments less related liabilities and deferred inflows of resources.
-The total restricted net position for the year ending June 30, 2023 was \$5,429,504, which relates to the School's bonds payable and capital projects. - Unrestricted all other net position is reported in this category.
+The investment in capital assets (deficit) at June 30, 2024, was a deficit of \$4,384,918. - Restricted net assets consists of net assets with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments less related liabilities and deferred inflows of resources.
+The total restricted net position for the year ending June 30, 2024 was \$2,122,800, which relates to the School's bonds payable and capital projects. - Unrestricted all other net position is reported in this category.